microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-3/solution.md

 ![image](./img/mh-ch-screenshot-14.png)

 ![image](./img/mh-ch-screenshot-15.png)

 After all jobs are finished successully, Navigate to Virtual Machines list.
-Then new Virtual Machine has been created in the North Europe Region.
+New Virtual Machine has been created in the North Europe Region.

 ![image](./img/mh-ch-screenshot-16.png)